harshhhhh10/pfsense-firewall-home-lab/docs/06-nat.md

 * **Validation Methodology:** This rule was verified by utilizing a secondary machine sitting outside the WAN network interface boundary.
 Running a command like `curl http://10.0.2.15:8080` successfully routed traffic through the WAN port, dropped down to the internal destination host, and pulled the server default landing index page.

 > [!WARNING]
 > **Security Implications:** Exposing internal infrastructure services directly via Port Forwarding opens vulnerabilities.
-Unpatched service exploits on the Ubuntu Server can yield full system access to bad actors.
+Unpatched service exploits on the Ubuntu Desktop can yield full system access to bad actors.
 > To minimize risk, secure configurations should use context-aware firewall rules limiting source traffic to specific authorized external IPs, or enforce connection exclusively via an encrypted VPN tunnel.

 ---